 Jonathan D. Goldberg

-Mr. Goldberg was elected a director of Almost Family in 1997 and served continuously until the merger with LHC Group.
-Mr. Goldberg is the managing member of the law firm of Goldberg Simpson in Louisville, Kentucky.
+Mr. Goldberg was elected a director of Almost Family in 1997 and served continuously through the merger with LHC Group.
+Mr. Goldberg is the managing member of the law firm of Goldberg Simpson in Louisville, Ky.
 He joined the firm in 1975 and has served as managing partner/managing member since 1991.
-Mr. Goldberg's practice primarily includes general commercial litigation and employment law.
+Mr. Goldberg’s practice primarily includes general commercial litigation and employment law.
 He graduated from Indiana University with a Bachelor of Arts in history and earned his law degree from the University of Louisville.
-Mr. Goldberg's legal background brings a different perspective to the board.
+Mr. Goldberg’s legal background brings a different perspective to the board.
 His expertise in labor, employment, and business law provides the board important regulatory and governance experience.

 Clifford S. Holtz